-In this sense, protagonist Billi (played by Awkwafina), is an avatar for Wang’s conflicted emotions during that time.
+In this sense, protagonist Billi (played by Awkwafina), is an avatar for Wang’s conflicted emotions.
 A Chinese-American aspiring artist who immigrated to the states with her parents Haiyan and Jian (Tzi Ma and Diana Lin) as a kid, Billi faces standard early adulthood problems.
 Her application for a Guggenheim fellowship in the Arts wasn’t accepted, she’s struggling to pay rent and her Mandarin isn’t quite as fluent as it used to be.
 Like most immigrant-themed generational movies, Billi has connections to China and misses her family there, but her morals align closer to American ideology.

 Then Billi’s parents drop the ball about her Nai Nai, who was recently diagnosed with lung cancer and only has a few months to live.
 But they won’t tell her the truth.
 Unlike in America, Chinese families are legally permitted to withhold a diagnosis from the recipient for as long as possible, believing the victim’s illness to be less problematic than how he or she will fear their final moments.
 Instead, her parents are returning to Changchun under the guise of a wedding between Billi’s cousin Hao Hao (Chen Han) and his Japanese girlfriend Aiko.
 Billi is originally dissuaded from visiting in fear that she won’t be able to keep the secret, but does so anyway.
-Not just because Nai Nai is family, but she symbolizes the last remnant of Billi’s old life in China, a heritage she’s struggled to preserve within herself.
+Not just because Nai Nai is family, but she symbolizes the last remnant of Billi’s old life in China, a heritage she’s struggling to preserve.

 Family is central to The Farewell’s narrative, transcending geographical boundaries and cultural customs despite each member’s residence.
-Much like last year’s Crazy Rich Asians, which also starred Awkwafina, it features a predominantly Asian and Asian-American cast but never regulates them to stereotypes.
+Much like last year’s Crazy Rich Asians, which also starred Awkwafina, it features a predominantly Asian and Asian-American cast but never relegates them to stereotypes.
 These relationships feels authentic and nuanced, full of subtle references and gestures that indicate decades of history between family members.

 These conversations and interactions also contribute to the film’s theme of generational identity.
 To make a similar Crazy Rich Asians comparison, Billi is a Western immigrant dealing with a morality question justified by Eastern beliefs.
 This is felt not only by her struggle to communicate verbally with relatives, but understanding why they would commit to this lie at all.
 “It’s a good lie,” they tell her, citing differences between American happiness as a devotion to self-identity and a Chinese family’s willingness to put the collective above all else.
-Telling Nai Nai the truth might make Billi feel good in the short term, but it detracts from the burden everyone accepted to make this one last goodbye a pleasant experience.
+Telling Nai Nai the truth might make Billi feel good in the short term, but it detracts from the burden everyone accepted to make this goodbye a pleasant experience.

 I was genuinely touched by The Farewell, particularly because it reminded me of my own Nana, who passed away last year.
 She was diagnosed with Alzheimer’s for almost a decade but we never told her about the condition, partially because she would eventually forget it and also because we wanted to make sure her final memories were of us being together.
 It’s heartbreaking to carry that burden, and The Farewell captures that dilemma too well.
 Truth is important for a family’s survival, but so is happiness.
-The fact that there’s no “liar revealed” moment- the film wholly commits to its central secret rather than frame it for cheap laughs- is honestly its most impressive subversion of cinematic tropes.
+The fact that there’s no “liar revealed” moment- the film wholly commits to its big secret rather than frame it for laughs- is its most impressive subversion of cinematic tropes.